 You can find her on any given day dreaming about a clean house, chauffeuring, couponing, meal planning, home schooling, thrift store hunting, or quite possibly on a stage sharing both her beauty and bedlam as a daughter of the King.

-Follow Jen on twitter as @beautyandbedlam
+Follow Jen on Instagram at jenschmidt_beautyandbedlam and twitter as @beautyandbedlam

 As featured in a recent magazine: